-The purpose of this theme is to generate greater yields from retained assets and optimum capital receipts from disposal of assets that are surplus to WBC requirements.
+The purpose of this Commercial Theme is that we generate greater yields from retained assets and generate optimum capital receipts from disposal of assets that are surplus to WBC requirements.

-Historically the council embarked on an ambitious regeneration programme, funded through Public Works Loan Board borrowing.
-This was used to fund the acquisition commercial properties within the borough, to support the regeneration of Woking Town Centre and through its wholly owned Thameswey subsidiaries to fund sustainable energy and housing (including Sheerwater regeneration).
+Historically the council embarked on an ambitious regeneration programme, funded by money borrowed from Public Works Loan Board.
+This was used to fund a number of commercial properties within the borough and to support the regeneration of the Town Centre joint venture and through its wholly owned Thameswey group of companies for sustainable energy and housing (regeneration of Sheerwater).
 Financing these schemes accounts for the majority of the council's debt.

-The focus is a major review of companyowned and council-owned assets to determine how rationalisation can be delivered (taking into account valuation).
-In light of this a review of the 24 companies is required and a significant asset rationalisation (dispose, retain, develop property) will be managed.
+The focus for this theme is a major review of the company-owned assets and the council-owned assets to determine how rationalisation can be delivered (taking into account valuation).
+Also, in light of this a review of the 24 companies is required and a significant asset rationalisation (disposal, retain, develop properly) will be managed.
 A major review of commercial and company governance will be undertaken.
-Focus being on resolving undeliverable commitment in an ethical and fair way.
-Strategic aim: Release the council from unaffordable commitments, whilst protecting the public purse and optimising value of existing assets.
+Focus being on resolving undeliverable commitment and resolving in an ethical and fair way.

+Strategic aim: Release the council from unaffordable commitments, whilst protecting the public purse and optimising the value of existing assets